zzonyo/trust-docs-test/source/index.html.md

 step3 and step9 are merged by 3 decimal places.bids down,asks up.
 step4 and step10 are merged by 2 decimal places.bids down,asks up.
 step5 and step11 are merged by 1 decimal places.bids down,asks up.
+step12 and step14 are combined by single digit.bids down,asks up.
+step13 and step15 are combined by tens.bids down,asks up.

 Example: